CaffeineAndLasers/CaffeineAndLasers.github.io/content/blogs/anotherReasonWhyLibrariesAreGreat.md

 These days I get to go to the library, I go in with barely any plan.
 I walk around until I spot some topic I don't know anything about and pick it up.
 Totally risk free!

 I like libraries, and I think you should to.
-If you want to here an actualy librarian talk about librarian stuff, read this [blog by (dr) Molly Tov](https://drmollytov.dev/2025-03-13)
+If you want to here an actualy librarian talk about librarian stuff, read this [blog by (dr) Molly Tov](https://drmollytov.dev/2025-03-13).

+Update: the excellent Dr Molly Tov, "yes and-ed" me in [this blogpost](https://drmollytov.dev/2025-04-22).
+It is a good read, that you should check out.